Growth Hacking

 What is a Growth Hacker?

-What now can be described as ‘growth hacker’ existed before 2010, the term was coined for a practical reason: to differentiate the traditional marketer from the kind of marketer the startup and tech world needed.
+Ultimately, the term was coined for a practical reason: to distinguish the traditional marketer from the kind of marketer the startup and tech world needed.

-It’s no wonder that many growth hackers don’t have a background in marketing, business, or even economics.
-Many top growth hackers actually come from engineering.
+It’s no coincidence that the first growth hackers didn’t have a background in marketing, business, or even economics but actually came from engineering.

 Classic Growth Hacking Case Studies